-With a rise in the number of lifestyle diseases and the cost of healthcare services, it's not surprising that health insurance is no longer a luxury but a necessity for all.
+With a rise in the number of lifestyle diseases and the cost of health care services, it's not surprising that health insurance is no longer a luxury but a necessity for all.
 With our current sedentary lifestyle, the prevalence of lifestyle diseases amidst the younger generation is significant.
 There is an obvious solution in sight to prevent cancer or cardiovascular ailments in younger people.
-The simple and easy solution is to exercise daily, avoid smoking and drinking, and maintain a healthy diet.
+The simple and easy solution is to exercise daily, avoid smoking and drinking, and to maintain a healthy diet.

 Even with an active lifestyle, the chances of an individual developing a lifestyle disease due to hereditary reasons or aging is higher.
-Lifestyle diseases are not only life threatening but also expensive in terms of medical treatments.
+Lifestyle diseases are not only life-threatening but also expensive in terms of medical treatments.
 Your basic health cover may not be sufficient to cover treatments related to critical illnesses.
 Keeping this in mind, health insurance companies are offering an exclusive health cover called the Critical Illness (CI) Cover as an add-on or rider to cover medical expenses incurred from treatments related to specified critical illnesses.

 What is a Critical Illness Cover?

 Unlike a mediclaim policy, a critical illness cover pays a lump sum amount to the insured person if he or she is diagnosed with any of the critical illnesses specified under the policy.
 The lump sum benefit can be used to pay hospitalisation, treatment, medicines, and recuperation costs.
 Whether the insured member is hospitalised or not, full sum insured will be paid by the insurance company upon diagnosis of a critical illness covered under the plan during the policy term.
 Thus, a critical illness cover is a fixed-benefit plan, unlike a mediclaim policy which works on the principle of indemnity.

 What is covered under a Critical Illness Plan?